 For junior pitcher Mike Saunders, waiting was the hardest part.

-After dominating the GLIAC with a school-record 1.23 earned run average, the lowest in the conference and the second lowest in the country, the Mt.
-Morris native waited to hear from the major league scouts that had been attending his games to watch him pitch all season.
+After dominating the GLIAC with a school-record 1.23 ERA, the lowest in the conference and the second lowest in the country, the Mount Morris native waited to hear from the major league scouts who had been attending his games to watch him pitch all season.

 Saunders received invitations to work out for the Cincinnati Reds and Detroit Tigers on June 1 and 2, less than a week before the Major League Baseball Draft.